 At Genesis Recovery, we believe in the concept of beginning again.
 We believe that lives and families hurt by drug or alcohol addiction can be fully restored.
 That’s why we have designed our treatment programs around the 12-step program.

-Our approach to recovery includes expert clinical treatment, community support, and spiritual activities that will help your loved one connect to a power greater than themselves.
+Our approach to recovery includes expert clinical treatment, community support, and holistic activities that will help your loved one connect to a power greater than themselves.
 Contact us today at 619-797-7319 if you’re looking for a rehab center that can help your loved one and your family begin again.